dharmakshetri/EMedicationSystem/README.md

 ---
 ![Drug Details](http://dharmakshetri.com.np/img/ems/device-2016-11-30-053639.png)

-###About Me
+### About Me

 I am an android engineer, currently located in Fremont, CA.

 If you have any idea and wann chat with me, please visit my blog [PrAndroid](http://www.prandroid.com) and [CodingWorkspace](http://www.codingworkspace.com).
-More about me please visit my personal website:[DHARMAKSHETRI.COM.NP](http://dharmakshetri.com.np/).
+More about me please visit my personal website:[DHARMAKSHETRI.me](http://dharmakshetri.me/).